Basic installation

 Install Python (Optional)

 The Deephaven Installer uses the cluster configuration to decide which version of Python to use.
 If the version of Python requested is not detected and the Installer can access the Internet, it downloads and installs the version from source code.
-If you do allow the installer to access the Internet, you must ensure that the correct version of Python is installed, or the installation will fail.
+If you do not allow the installer to access the Internet, you must ensure that the correct version of Python is installed, or the installation will fail.
 See the Python configuration cluster configuration options for more information.

 Prepare the installer host